ajdepaul/TaggedMusic/readme.md

 also this https://github.com/Kotlin/kotlinx.collections.immutable/blob/master/core/commonMain/src/implementations/immutableMap/PersistentHashMap.kt
 this too import kotlinx.collections.immutable.*

+## TODO my sql section

+Script for initializing a MySQL server with a database that can be used as a MysqlLibrarySource.
+The database name can be set on lines 4 and 5, and the default tag type initial values can be set on line 12.

 # Tagged Music

 Applying folksonomy to music libraries.
 This library provides a large amount of control over a